Special enrollment opportunities

 Becoming eligible for extra savings ("cost-sharing reductions")

-If you become newly eligible for extra savings in the Marketplace and aren’t already enrolled in a
+towards your Marketplace coverage and aren’t already enrolled in a

 , you can choose a plan in the Silver category to use your savings.

-Silver plans may also be available if you qualify for a premium tax credit and can enroll through a Special Enrollment Period based on estimated household income.
+Silver plans may also be available if you qualify for the premium tax credit and can enroll through a Special Enrollment Period based on estimated household income.

 Losing extra savings